 Not long ago, Fuzz learned how to ride a bike.
 Over the past few weeks she’s grown more and more confident and now she’s a bicycle maniac.
 To celebrate, we’re taking her to Santa Monica to ride bikes on the beach trail.
-So if you don’t hear from me tomorrow, that’s why….but I’ll try to check in.
+If you don’t hear from me tomorrow, that’s why, but I’ll try to check in.
 Some friends have recommended various L.A. bakeries and I might have to report back.

 But I do have some cookies today, and they will conclude the series of oatmeal-chocolate-chip which I’ve been baking for a friend.
 I baked up more dough from the other 3 batches this morning and they are all fairly chewy.
 So to add some crunchy cookies to the mix, I made a recipe from one of my most trusted cookbooks, the KA Cookie Companion.
 If you like crunchy, these are guaranteed winners because along with being crunchy, they are fairly thick.